 A high school teacher can have a very fulfilling career by virtue of the responsibility they have to influence the future of young students.
 They play a key role in a student's outlook and career prospects.
 As ethnic, racial, and religious diversity continue to increase, teachers need to be able to bridge any cross-cultural gaps.
 This can be done by having an understanding of the students' backgrounds, and by being able to teach in the most effective way possible.

 Would you make a good high school teacher?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A high school teacher will use textbooks, visual aids, projects, and informative lesson plans to keep students involved and engaged.
 Through examinations and coursework, the teacher will evaluate a student's progress in a subject.
 Beyond the curriculum, high school teachers sometimes advise on career and college plans, and may play the role of counselor if there are any issues or problems the students want to talk about.
 They may also organize and chaperone field trips, lead extracurricular activities, supervise certain areas when needed, and at times make administrative and budget decisions.